Everything You Need to Know About the Grammy Awards Voting Process

 Who Makes Up the Recording Academy?

-Recording Academy members are classified as either voting, associate or student members.
-In short, voting members are artists, producers, musicians -- those involved firsthand with the creation of music; associate members are music industry professionals, while student members are those studying to be involved in the music industry.
+Recording Academy members are classified as either voting, professional or student members.
+In short, voting members are artists, producers, musicians -- those involved firsthand with the creation of music; professional members are music industry professionals, while student members are those studying to be involved in the music industry.
 The Recording Academy's official website explains each distinction more thoroughly.

 Who Can Vote for the Grammy Awards?